Bayesian Matrix Decomposition and Applications: Monte Carlo (MC) Methods

 \subsubsection{Rejection Sampling}

-In rejection sampling, the objective is to sample from a target probability density function $p(x)$, given that we can sample from a probability density function $q(x)$ easily.
+In rejection sampling, the objective is to sample from a target probability density function $p(x)$, given that we can sample from a probability density function $q(x)$ easily (known as the \textit{proposal density}).
 Although the target density $p(x)$ is unknown, the approach relies on establishing an envelop by considering $M \times q(x)$ such that it covers $p(x)$ for some $M>1$, as illustrated in Figure~\ref{fig:rejection_sampling}.
 This is expressed as:

 Subsequently, when sampling $x_i$ from $q(x)$, and if $y_i=u \times M\times q(x_i)$ lies below the region under $p(x)$ for some $u \sim \mathrm{Uniform}(0,1)$, then we accept $x_i$; otherwise, it is rejected.